SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/NestedTypes.rst

 For the example above,
-this enables the names of ``Suit``, ``Rank``, and ``Values`` to be kept deliberately short, because their names are naturally qualified by the context in which they are defined.
+this enables the names of ``Suit``, ``Rank``, and ``Values`` to be kept deliberately short, because their names are naturally qualified by the context in which they're defined.